 That said, they need a graded set of sanctions to allow them to make more nuanced recommendations to the secretary of state.
-The regulators of teachers in Scotland and Wales can impose warnings. conditions or periods of suspension on errant teachers.
+The regulators of teachers in Scotland and Wales can impose warnings, conditions or periods of suspension on errant teachers.
 It is time the English regulator took up these tools again.

-Unfortunately the NCTL does not regulate gualified and registered teachers in the manner that other British teacher regulators do.
+Unfortunately the NCTL does not regulate qualified and registered teachers in the manner that other British teacher regulators do.
 It is left without a register, which makes a nuanced response to wrongdoing difficult.
-Without a register it is hard to suspend someone from the register, or record conditions or a warning.
+Without a register it is hard to suspend someone from the register, or record To abolish it and replace it would be to repeat history conditions or a warning.